satra/OpenEvaluationArticle/OpenEvaluationArticle.rst

 and the reputation of a reviewer.
 Furthermore, since this system captures the entire history of review activity, one

-can refer to any stage of this evolving article

-for the purpose of capturing the ideas and concepts embodied at that instance in time
+can refer to any stage of this evolving article for the purpose of capturing the ideas and concepts embodied at that instance in time

-or quantify the ? of ... or point at/to?

-can CITE? refer to any specific version of an evolving article\ :sup:``[i] <#cmnt9>`_`\  and the contributions of authors and reviewers at any given instance.
+as well as quantify the article’s or the reviews’ significance over time

+the significance of its ideas/opinions over time...

 Despite the advantages of our proposed open review process and the promise offered by existing solutions in other domains, adopting the